Multiple choice questioning and whole class feedback

 Control classes will continue with business as usual.

-Sets (to be confirmed) in Year 7 science will use the Learning by Questions resource for 30 minutes and staff will use whole class (or individual or small group) feedback to ‘bridge the gaps’ using the assessment data for the remainder of the lesson (between 15–20 minutes).
+Year 7 science classes will use the Learning by Questions resource for 30 minutes and staff will use whole class (or individual or small group) feedback to ‘bridge the gaps’ using the assessment data for the remainder of the lesson (between 15–20 minutes).
 Control classes will continue with business as usual.